axew3/phpbb-display-only-first-post/README.md

 # Display Only First Post
-Display Only the First Post to specified groups, into specified forums, and optionally append a custom content to the post
+Display Only the First Post to specified groups, into specified forums, and optionally append a custom (HTML) content to the post

 ## Installation